-The ADA is a federal civil rights law which guarantees individuals with disabilities equal opportunity in employment, public accommodations, transportation, programs, state and local government services, and telecommunications.
+The ADA Amendments Act of 2008 (ADAAA) is a federal civil rights law which guarantees individuals with disabilities equal opportunity in employment, public accommodations, transportation, programs, state and local government services, and telecommunications.

-Students with disabilities that affect a major life area as defined by the ADA are qualified for accommodations in compliance with the ADA and Section 504 of the Rehabilitation Act.
+Students with disabilities that affect a major life area as defined by the ADAAA are qualified for accommodations in compliance with the ADA and Section 504 of the Rehabilitation Act.
 Therefore, the college will grant reasonable accommodations in policies, practices and/or procedures unless the accommodation would fundamentally alter the nature of the service, program or activity.